 SmileyOS · bare-metal Rust · 32-bit x86

-SmileyOS is a bare-metal operating system written from scratch in Rust.
-It turns old 32-bit PCs into safe, offline coding playgrounds with a real desktop, a real terminal, and Smilium — a tiny built-in language for shell scripts, UI apps and 2D games.
+Meet SmileyOS — a bare-metal operating system written from scratch in Rust.
+It turns old 32-bit PCs into safe, offline coding playgrounds with a real desktop, a real terminal, and Smilium, a tiny built-in language.

 Try it right now